-From paved paths to mountain trails the North Conway area offers trails for all ages and ability levels.
+From paved paths to mountain routes the North Conway area offers trails for all ages and ability levels.
 Mountain bikers will rejoice with over 200 miles of trails and downhill terrain in the Mount Washington Valley.
 Whether you are an experienced rider or just looking for a little outdoor adventure, the area offers something for everyone.

-Here are some great trails to take advantage of when planning your next mountain biking trip:
+Here are some great trails to take advantage of when planning your next mountain biking trip in North Conway:

 Located off Kearsarge Road in North Conway, this ride is ideal for families with older children.
 There are no maps or signs needed for this in and out 2 mile ride.
 Located on an undeveloped section of land, the area is filled with cross country ski trails that are ideal for off road riding.

 Rob Brook Road:

 This gated road provides access to a beautiful forest landscape.
 The packed dirt and gravel road makes for a long, but easy ride through the scenery of the White Mountains.
-This 15.8 mile trek tour passes around Birch Hill and travels along the Kancamagus Highway and Bear Notch Road.
+This 15.8 mile trek passes around Birch Hill and travels along the Kancamagus Highway and Bear Notch Road.
 Overall the terrain is easy, but there a few places where the trails reach intermediate and challenging levels.

 Pudding Pond Area: